 Rule 1.3 Informed Consent.
 The responsibility for medical and surgical diagnoses is that of the licensed physician.
 In addition, it is the responsibility of the operating physician to explain the procedure and to obtain informed consent of the patient.
-It is not necessary, however, that the operating physician obtain or witness the signature of a patient on a written form evidencing informed consent.
+It is not necessary, however, that the operating physician obtain or witness the signature of a patient on a written form evidencing informed consent operative activities to a qualified licensed physician.
+Like the operating physician, the physician to whom a patient has been referred for post-surgical care should provide, at a minimum, those aspects of post-surgical care that are not delegable.